Call now in confidence immediate help & advice 24/7

 Another idea would be to use the services of a professional interventionist which will equip you with methods that will allow you to communicate effectively with this person without coming across as threatening or intimidating.

-When considering staging an intervention, one could also adopt the Community Reinforcement And Family Training (CRAFT) approach.
+When considering staging a drug rehab or alcohol rehab intervention, one could also adopt the Community Reinforcement And Family Training (CRAFT) approach.
 [13]

 CRAFT prioritises communicating with the person in question and changing certain habits so that the addicted person can recover in the long term.

-This approach also takes into consideration those who have been affected by a person’s addiction so that they can help in continuing to ward it off.
+This approach also takes into consideration those who have been affected by a person’s addiction so that they can help in continuing to ward it off after their time at a drug and alcohol rehab in Luton or near Luton has been concluded.

 For guidance hosting an intervention in Luton in order to help a loved one enter rehab in Luton, call us today on 0800 088 66 86